 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main public sewer which is adopted by the Local Authority.
+All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
+Smoke detectors are fitted at various points.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
-Any additional limits to inspection No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
-Timbers are assumed to be in a satisfactory condition.
-Windows and external doors were not all fully opened or tested.
-No access was available to any sub-floor areas.
-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout and the presence of water tanks.
-Properties built prior to 1999 may contain elements of an asbestos material, however, an asbestos survey has not been carried out.
-A limited damp inspection was carried out due to the presence of wall linings and fittings.
-No comment can be made as to the condition of fabric behind any wall linings or those areas we were unable to inspect.
-The garage vehicular door was not fully opened or tested.
-No access was gained to the garage.
-This should not be construed as a detailed and intrusive structural survey.
+Any additional limits to inspection Inspection of the flooring was restricted due to the nature of fitted floorcoverings.
+Not all windows were tested.
+Inspection of the roof void was carried out from the hatch area only.
+We were unable to open the living room cupboard which we understand locates the hot water tank.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.